 - Lemon wedges, for serving

-1 Bring water, 1/2 teaspoon of salt, and rice to a boil in a small saucepan.
+1 Cook the rice: Bring water, 1/2 teaspoon of salt, and rice to a boil in a small saucepan.
 Reduce heat to a low simmer, cover, and cook for 15 minutes.
 Remove from heat and let sit for 10 minutes.

-2 In a medium saucepan, add the turkey stock and bring to a simmer, remove from heat.
+2 Heat the turkey stock: In a medium saucepan, add the turkey stock and bring to a simmer, remove from heat.
 (If you are like us, and make your own homemade turkey stock and store it in glass jars, you can remove the lid from the jar and heat the stock in the microwave.
 You are just trying to warm up the stock in this step.)